j2store/userguide/migration_from_2x.md

 # Migrating from old 2.8.x versions to 3.x

-We have created a tool for migrating your 2.x store to the latest 3.x store.
+We have created a tool for migrating your 2.x store to the latest 3.x version.
 Please read the documentation carefully before you attempt the migration.

 ### Actions to be taken before migration